Aliases for ITGB7 Gene

 GeneCards Summary for ITGB7 Gene

-ITGB7 (Integrin, Beta 7) is a Protein Coding gene.
-Diseases associated with ITGB7 include spongiotic dermatitis and exfoliative ichthyosis.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
-GO annotations related to this gene include virus receptor activity.
-An important paralog of this gene is ITGB4.
+ITGB7 (Integrin Subunit Beta 7) is a Protein Coding gene.
+Diseases associated with ITGB7 include Spongiotic Dermatitis and Inflammatory Bowel Disease 18.
+Among its related pathways are Integrin Pathway and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include virus receptor activity.
+An important paralog of this gene is ITGB2.